nus-cs2103-AY2324S2/ip/docs/README.md

 ## Tag a task: `tag`

-Tag the task with specified index.
+Tag the task with specified index (you can find the index using `list` input).

 Format: `tag [task index] [tag]`.

-Example: `tag 1 good task`.
+Example: `tag 1 emergent`.

 Output: